-Addyi Approval Status
+Addyi Approval History

-- Brand name: Addyi
+Brand name: Addyi

-- Generic name: flibanserin
+Generic name: flibanserin

-- Company: Sprout Pharmaceuticals, Inc.
+Company: Sprout Pharmaceuticals, Inc.

-- Treatment for: Hypoactive Sexual Desire Disorder
+Treatment for: Hypoactive Sexual Desire Disorder

-FDA Approval Status for Addyi
+Development History and FDA Approval Process for Addyi